Malaxis monophyllos (White Adder's-mouth)

 More photos

-Photos courtesy Peter M. Dziuk taken in Hubbard County.
-Photos courtesy John Thayer taken in Chippewa National Forest, Cass County.
+Photos by Peter M. Dziuk taken in Hubbard County.
+Photos by John Thayer taken in Cass County.

 Comments